dcl-2017-04/curriculum/docs/spatial-basics.md

 In R, there are two main lineages of tools for dealing with spatial data: sp and sf.

 -   sp has been around for a while (the first release was in 2005), and it has a rich ecosystem of tools built on top of it.
-However, it uses a rather data structure, which can make it challenging to use.
+However, it uses a rather complex data structure, which can make it challenging to use.

 -   sf is newer (first released in October 2016!) so it doesn't have such a rich ecosystem.
 However, it's much easier to use and fits in very naturally with the tidyverse, and the ecosystem around it will grow rapidly.